Holistic Physiotherapy for Women

 Most women landing here are seeking guidance around pain, pregnancy or postpartum, or to improve their movement or exercise.
 If any or all of those describe you, I invite you to explore the site’s writings and content so you can ascertain if I’m the clinician for you.

-This is not your standard physiotherapy practice.
-It is run out of my home, and there are no back-to-back sessions, so expect a spacious and quiet environment.
+It is run out of my home in Boronia, and there are no back-to-back sessions, so expect a spacious and quiet environment.

 Initial 1:1 sessions are designed with the long-term, holistic lens at the forefront.
 This means there’s lots of time for you to share your story, and I’ll always have plenty of questions to deepen my understanding of you, what’s bothering you most, and what outcomes mean the most to you.